Lady Bird Johnson: Health problems and death

 In 1986, 13 years after her husband's death, Johnson's health began to fail.
 She suffered her first fainting spell that year while attending a funeral, and entered St. David's Community Hospital for observation.
 She also injured her left knee in a fall the day before her hospitalization.
 In August 1993, she suffered a stroke and became legally blind due to macular degeneration.
 In 1999, she was hospitalized for a second fainting spell.
-In 2002, she suffered a second, more severe, stroke, which left her unable to speak normally or walk without assistance.
+In 2002, she suffered a second, more severe, stroke, which prevented her from speaking normally or walking without assistance.
 In 2005, she spent a few days in an Austin hospital for treatment of bronchitis.
 In February 2006, Lynda Johnson Robb told a gathering at the Truman Library in Independence, Missouri, that her mother was totally blind and was "not in very good health".
 In June 2007, she spent six days in Seton Hospital in Austin after suffering from a low-grade fever.

 Lady Bird Johnson died at home on July 11, 2007, at 4:18 p.m.
 (CDT) from natural causes at the age of 94, attended by family members and Catholic priest Father Robert Scott.

-At the funeral service, her daughter, Luci Baines Johnson gave a eulogy, saying, "A few weeks before Mother died, I was taking visiting relatives to the extraordinary Blanton Art Museum ...
+At the funeral service, her daughter, Luci Baines Johnson, gave a eulogy, saying, "A few weeks before Mother died, I was taking visiting relatives to the extraordinary Blanton Art Museum ...
 Mother was on IV antibiotics, a feeding tube, and oxygen, but she wasn't gonna let little things like that deter her from discovering another great art museum.
 What a picture we were—literally rolling through the museum like a mobile hospital."

-Three weeks before Johnson's death, the rector of St. Barnabas Episcopal Church in Fredericksburg, which had been her second home for more than 50 years, had announced to his parishioners that she had given $300,000 to pay off the church's mortgage.
+Three weeks before Johnson's death, the rector of St. Barnabas Episcopal Church in Fredericksburg, her second home for over 50 years, had announced to his parishioners that she had given $300,000 to pay off the church's mortgage.

 Johnson's funeral was a public event.
 On July 15, 2007, a ceremonial cortège left the Texas State Capitol.
 The public was invited to line the route through downtown Austin on Congress Avenue and along the shores of Lady Bird Lake to pay their respects.
 The public part of the funeral procession ended in Johnson City.
-The family had a private burial at the Johnson family cemetery in Stonewall, where she was buried next to her husband, who had died 34 years earlier.
+The family had a private burial at the Johnson family cemetery in Stonewall, where she is buried next to her husband, who had died 34 years earlier.
 Unlike previous funerals for first ladies, the pallbearers came from members of the armed forces.